 This blog post assumes that you’ve got a pretty good handle on your audience.
 It also assumes that you’re unsure about how best to approach it.

 With that in mind, I’ve picked out four examples of emails that clearly know their audience well enough to tempt recipients to click-through to those all-important landing pages:

 How many emails did you receive this week with the following emoji in the subject line?

 Very few – if any – I’d guess.
 That is, unless you happen to be a member of Firebox’s target audience.

-The online retailer knows that the people who buy their products aren’t easily offended, like a laugh and are inclined to buy presents for their friends that will be the talking point of parties for years to come.
+The online retailer knows that the people who buy their products aren’t easily offended.
+They like a laugh.
+Moreover, they are inclined to buy presents for their friends that will be the talking point of parties for years to come.

 That’s why they can get away with this header image:

 They’re clearly not afraid to go for the jugular when it comes to email content.
 Especially, if it means precisely targeting just the right people for the campaign.